Bhaskar-JR/Bhaskar-JR.github.io/Pages/Python & R/Weighted Weighbull Distribution/Weighted_Weibull_Distribution.md

 for *x*, *α*, *λ* \> 0

 ##### Legend Creation
-We have used bquote and as.expression to create the legend labels.
+We have used bquote and as.expression are powerful tools for annotating figures with mathematical notation in R.

 bquote(““\~ alpha == 2,lambda == 1.5\~”“)
 as.expression(bquote(”“\~alpha == 2, gamma == 2.5, lambda == 1.5\~”“))

-##### expression in R :
+##### expression in R

+Highly recommended links on expressions :
 -   <https://quantpalaeo.wordpress.com/2015/04/20/expressions-in-r/>
 -   <https://stackoverflow.com/questions/57455827/r-using-expression-in-plot-legends>